OSU-NLP-Group/awesome-agents4science/README.md

 - **CHIME (Hsu et al., 2024)**: Produce hierarchical organizations of scientific studies to assist researchers with literature review.

-- **Qi el al., 2023**: Propose hypothesis in biomedical research.
+- **Qi el al. (2023)**: Propose hypothesis in biomedical research based on instruction and background knowledge.

+- **OpenD5 (Zhong et al., 2023)**: Propose a natural language hypothesis based on a given corpus pair to address the given discovery goal.

-- **AAAR-1.0 (Lou at al., 2024)**: Assess correctness of equations based on context, design experiments to validate research ideas and solutions, identify weaknesses in paper submissions, identify whether each segment in human reviews is deficient or not.
+- **AAAR-1.0 (Lou at al., 2024)**: Evaluate large language models on four tasks in R&D workflow: assess correctness of equations based on context, design experiments to validate research ideas and solutions, identify weaknesses in paper submissions, and identify whether each segment in human reviews is deficient or not.

 ## Agents for Science